Welcome to The Pet Health Club’s Privacy Notice.

 - By post - FAO: Data Protection Officer, The Chocolate Factory, Keynsham, Bristol, BS31 2AU

 - By email - firstname.lastname@example.org.

-This website may include links to third-party websites, plug-ins and applications.
+This website and our social media pages may include links to third-party websites, plug-ins and applications.

 In some instances, we may be “joint controllers” with this third party.
 This means that we might be jointly responsible with that third party for determining the collection and/or use of your personal information with this organisation.